 But by the late 80s, there was a serious decline in interest for the Wild West.

-Several attempts were made to revive the attraction, including the introduction of the Red Devil Roller Coaster, but Ghost Town in the Sky was seemingly doomed to the fate of its very own name.
+Several attempts were made to revive the attraction, including the introduction of the Red Devil Roller Coaster.
+Still, Ghost Town in the Sky was seemingly doomed to the fate of its very own name.

 It finally closed around 2002.

 Since then, ownership has exchanged hands a few times.
-It was even briefly resurrected in 2007, but the park ultimately closed its doors once again not long after.
+Briefly resurrected in 2007, the park ultimately closed its doors once again not long after.